mcdemarco/cardpen/doc/index.md

 The **+** button will add a duplicate card to the end of your list.
 The **-** button will remove the last card from your list.

+Note that card list is optional; if you only want one card (such as for a card back, score pad, game box or the like), you don't need to fill anything in here.

 ###### Card Classes

 The **Card classes** setting turns one or more columns from your card list into CSS classes on each card, which is especially useful for adding background images when doing card bleeds.
 (Because the card wrapper element itself, `card`, does not appear in your Mustache template, you can't put a CSS class on it directly.)